XRPLF/xrpl-dev-portal/content/reference-data-api.md

 # Running the Historical Database #

 You can also serve the Data API v2 from your own instance of the Historical Database software, and populate it with transactions from your own `rippled` instance.
-This is useful if you do not want to depend on Ripple to operate the historical database indefinitely, or you want access to historical transactions from within your own intranet.
+This is useful if you do not want to depend on Ripple to run the historical database indefinitely, or you want access to historical transactions from within your own intranet.

 ## Installation ##